Egyptian Arabic phonology: Vowels

-Like Maghrebi Arabic dialects, the non-open vowels tend to be more centralized in emphatic environment:
+The following centralized realizations are possible around emphatic consonants.

 The phonemes /a/ and /aː/ are in the process of splitting into two phonemes each, resulting in the four Egyptian Arabic phonemes /æ æː ɑ ɑː/.
 The front and back variants alternate in verbal and nominal paradigms in ways that are largely predictable, but the back variants /ɑ ɑː/ occur unpredictably in some lexical stems, especially those of non-Semitic origin.
 This is discussed more below.